mpt-bootcamp/kubernetes/docs/Lab3.md

 ```

-Open the URLs from the browser for each of the ELBs.
-It will take up awhile for the AWS ELB DNS to propergate (~10 minutes).
+Open the URLs from the browser for each of the LoadBalancer URLs. **NOTE** it will take a while for the AWS ELB DNS to propergate (~10 minutes).
 For example,

 ```
 http://ab97653e885ad4b4398c833d0d3c67c5-684d3571c9ae52a8.elb.us-east-1.amazonaws.com